EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_make/v2/make/api-request.md

 level: 4
-description_edpoint: 'Get details for a specific car make/brand' title_md : Sample Request
+description_edpoint: 'Get Details on a Specific Car Make' title_md : Sample Request
 number: 4

 ---

-###Sample Request 1
+### Sample Request 1

 Get the list of models and model/year IDs for __NEW__ Lexus cars